Vineyard Beekeeping & Craft Honey Beer TastingFrom £55.00

 - Refreshments provided

 Beekeeping in Sussex: a unique opportunity to get hands on beekeeping experience.
 Perfect introduction to any budding beekeeper or anyone with a fascination for the bees.
-Honey Beer remains a lesser known style of beer, participants will get to try 2 different beers: an ale and a lager.
+Honey Beer remains a lesser known style of beer, participants will get to try 3 different beers: a Lager, an IPA and an Ale.
 Food matching: most beer tasting do not offer food pairing and it is usually reserved to wine tastings.
+Hiver has selected their food matching to highlight that beers can be successfully paired with food.

-Hiver Beers tasting is very sensorial: you’ll try the beer, the food, the honeys used in the brewing process and some of the beer ingredients.
+Hiver Beers tasting is focused on enhancing a sensorial experience: you’ll try the beer, the food, the honeys used in the brewing process and some of the beer ingredients.
 The Albourne Estate, our hosting venue, is a stunning location in the South Downs, guaranteeing picturesque views.

 Some fun facts about bees and honey: Honey is the only food containing all the substances necessary to sustain life – enzymes, vitamins, minerals and water.
 Honey is the main food for adult bees, whilst larvaes will be fed “bee bread”, a mixture of pollen and enzymes that they produce, as well as various amount of royal jelly, depending on their gender.